dougbtv/astricon2015/app/presentation.md

 ]

 .right-column[
+## Fleet is your scheduler

-- Like `systemctl` at a cluster level
+- An init system at a cluster level

-- Controlled at the command line
+  - Like `systemctl` across boxes

+- Deploy containers on arbitrary hosts

+- Maintain *N* instances of a service, and re-schedule

 - Rather low level